Cycling in Singapore: 2020s - Transition period

 Under changes to the Active Mobility Act passed on 4 February 2020, stricter penalties were imposed on users of electric scooters, e-bikes, and other active mobility devices, including higher fines and longer jail terms.
 From April, all motorised PMDs will be prohibited on footpaths.
 Riders under 16 will also be barred from using e-scooters on public paths unless under adult supervision.
 Additionally, all e-scooter and e-bike users, including new riders, must pass an online theory test starting in the first half of 2021.

+After SG Bike exited the market in April 2024 after enduring losses in income, there remained only two operators in Singapore's bike-sharing industry, Anywheel and HelloRide.

+On 8 May 2024, He Ting Ru asked the Minister for Transport Chee Hong Tat for updates on studies for possible locations for on-road cycling lanes, and whether the Ministry of Transport will consider trialling them for commuters.
+In response, Chee stated that on-road cycling lanes are feasible only at locations where vehicular traffic is low, and off-road cycling infrastructure is to be focused on, citing its safety for cyclists and motorists.

 In August 2024, the Land Transport Authority (LTA) announced that all bicycles and personal mobility devices (PMDs) will be banned from pedestrian-only paths from 1 July 2025.
 Offenders could be fined up to $2,000 or jailed for three months, or both while pedestrians who walked on cycling paths will not be penalised.
 The enforcement was due to the increased cycling lanes besides footpaths.
 Pedestrian logos and “pedestrians only” wordings would be printed on footpaths next to the cycling paths.

+By July 2025, Singapore had a total shared bike fleet of 55,000 bicycles, an increase from 36,000 three years earlier.
+Of these, Anywheel has 35,000 bicycles and HelloRide has 20,000.

+On 18 August 2026, HelloRide was given a warning by the Competition and Consumer Comission for proposing price discussions with Anywheel in July and October 2025.
+In both cases, Anywheel did not pursue further discussion.